The Complete

 Your true balance = GO + (GM × 1,000,000).
 This matters because some rewards add to GO and some add to GM.
 If your display shows 5.2M gold, you might have 5 GM + 200,000 GO, or 4 GM + 1,200,000 GO.
 The result is the same, but it explains why gold totals sometimes look weird after collecting rewards.

-City Market — 52M for 400 gems.
+City Market -400 gems per purchase, gold amount scales with your player level.
 One of the most consistent sources.

 Gold becomes THE bottleneck at higher levels.
 A single fighter from 300 to 350 can cost hundreds of millions.
 Start stockpiling early.